iismajoranarossano/uda/2020/4ainf/primoQuadrimestre/README.md

   fly from New York City to Shangai in 39 minutes or Sidney to London in 59 minutes.
 If we didn't reuse planes, it would cost up to $250.000.000 to fly one way, but because we reuse them tens of thousands of times, it becomes affordable.
 That also applies to rockets!
-A [SpaceX](https://www.spacex.com) rocket costs about $60.000.000, and if we could reuse it 1000 times, it would then costs $60.000 per flight and by carrying a number of people, we could get the cost of a rocket flight down to the price of an economy aircraft ticket.
+A [SpaceX](https://www.spacex.com) rocket costs about $60.000.000, if we could reuse it 1000 times, it would then costs $60.000 per flight and by carrying a number of people, we could get the cost of a rocket flight down to the price of an economy aircraft ticket.
 - **hyperloop**
 - **gamified learning**: you may think that this has nothing to do with smart cities at first, but ask yourself the question "how should kids and adults